List of minor biblical places: Beth Jeshimoth

 Beth Jeshimoth (Hebrew, Beit ha-Yeshimot) was a town in the Transjordan, which is mentioned in four verses of the Hebrew Bible: Numbers 33:49, Joshua 12:3 and 13:20, and Ezekiel 25:9.
 Numbers mentions it in a description of where the Israelites encamped during their wilderness journeys.
 According to Joshua 13:20, it was part of the land allocated to the Tribe of Reuben.
 Ezekiel 25:9 lists it as one of three cities which constitute "the glory of the country" of Moab, in a passage in which God promises to punish Moab.
 During the First Jewish-Roman War, Beth Jeshimoth (Bezemoth) was captured by the Roman Imperial army, and was used by them to resettle deserters who had joined the Roman ranks.

 The King James Version spells the name as Bethjesimoth and Bethjeshimoth.
 Classical Greek sources: Bezemoth.

 Beth Jeshimoth is commonly identified with the village of Sweimeh in modern-day Jordan.

 Beth Lebaoth

-Beth Lebaoth or Lebaoth is located in the Negev, and in territory which according to the Book of Joshua was assigned to the Tribe of Simeon.
+Beth Lebaoth, Beth-lebaoth or Lebaoth is located in the Negev, and in territory which according to the Book of Joshua was assigned to the Tribe of Simeon.